openalea/openalea.rtfd.io/doc/development/guidelines.md

 Changelog = "https://github.com/openalea/pkg_name/releases"
 ```

-## Data organization
+## Data files

 You might want to include data files in your package, wether you need it to test your package or provide it to users.
-However, there is no standard / nice way to include data files in a Python package.
-Here are some recommandations depending on your data.

-### Small data files and not relevant for users
+Typically, existing programs manipulate a package’s __file__ attribute in order to find the location of data files.
+However, this manipulation isn’t compatible with PEP 302-based import hooks, including importing from zip files and Python Eggs.
+It is strongly recommended that, if you are using data files, you should use importlib.resources to access them.
+You could also rely on the shared_data functionality provided by openalea.deploy Both approaches are detailed below.

+### importlib.ressources approach

+This approach is detailed in [`setuptools` documentation](https://setuptools.pypa.io/en/latest/userguide/datafiles.html#accessing-data-files-at-runtime).
+As pointed there, it is currently recommended to use `importlib_resources` backport module for Python 3.7 and above, as importlib.resources only works for python 3.10 and above.
+The only diffference is to replace the underscore by a point in the following examples.
-if the data is small and only relevant for testing purpose or reproducing examples, you can place it directly in the `src` folder of the package, _e.g._:
+You can place a data directly in the `src` folder of the package, _e.g._:

 ```bash
 pkg_name